josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 }
 ```

-In order to complete our project base let's create `PersonService` to bring data:
+In order to complete our base project let's create `PersonService` to bring our person data:

 ```java
 package com.jos.dem.springboot.cucumber.service;